UMSKT/writeups/BINK.md

 ## BINK resource

 Since it is a public-key cryptographic system, Microsoft had to share the public key with their Windows XP release to check entered product keys against.
-It is stored within `pidgen.dll` in a form of a BINK resource.
+It is stored within `pidgen.dll` in a form of a BINK (binary key) resource.
 The first set of BINK data is there to validate retail keys, the second is for the
 OEM keys respectively.

 **The structure of the BINK resource for Windows 98 and Windows XP is as follows:**